ovh/docs/pages/platform/databases/redis_01_capabilities/guide.en-ie.md

 Redis Community software is under the 3-Clause-BSD license, a liberal open-source license.

 Redis Stack and all Redis modules created by Redis Ltd. (e.g., RediSearch, RedisJSON, RedisGraph, RedisTimeSeries, and RedisBloom) are dual-licensed under the Redis Source Available License v2 (RSALv2) and SSPL.
-The RSALv2 license model forbid OVHcloud, and any other service provider, offering these modules to third parties as a service.
+The RSALv2 license model prohibits OVHcloud, and any other service provider, from offering these modules to third parties as a service.
 So **these modules are not available**.

 More information on <https://redis.com/legal/licenses/>.